siyuan1992/coding-challenge/README.md

 Your program should output the results of this first feature to a text file named `ft1.txt` in a directory named `tweet_output`.
 In order for your submission to be checked, it needs to output the results of your first feature in order, according to the [ASCII Code](http://www.ascii-code.com), as shown in the above example.
 For simplicity, treat all punctuation as part of the word itself, so 'business.' would be counted as a different word than 'business' without the period.

 ## Second Feature
 The second feature will continually update the Twitter hashtag graph and hence, the average degree of the graph.
 The graph should just be built using tweets that arrived in the last 60 seconds as compared to the timestamp of the latest tweet.
 As new tweets come in, edges formed with tweets older than 60 seconds from the timstamp of the latest tweet should be evicted.
-For each incoming tweet, only the hastags and timestamp needs to be extracted.
+For each incoming tweet, only extract the following fields in the JSON response
+* "hastags" - hashtags found in the tweet
+* "created_at" - timestamp of the tweet

 ### Building the Twitter Hashtag Graph
 Example of 4 tweets